 If your mortgage application is approved, it’s now time for a closing meeting.
 It typically takes 30–45 days to close on a house, depending on how long it takes to get a home inspection, and whether you are pre-approved for a mortgage.

-Remortgaging is the process of switching from one mortgage supplier to another and typically takes 4–6 weeks but is dependent on several factors.
+Re-mortgaging is the process of switching from one mortgage supplier to another, and includes the following process:

 Your conveyancer will ask for proof of ID and gather your current mortgage details, in particular a redemption statement, which tells them what amount is outstanding, and whether there are any early redemption or exit fees.
 If your property is leasehold, the conveyancer will also check the terms of the lease to make sure it is compliant with your new lender’s requirements.

 Some lenders may want you to conduct searches on your property which can make the transaction slower and more costly.
 In either case, your conveyancer will take care of the process.

 Your new mortgage lender will value your property and provide you and your conveyancer with a copy of the document.
 Your conveyancer will then check through all the fine print and terms and conditions of your mortgage offer and raise any issues.

 Once you are happy with the terms of your re-mortgage, your conveyancer will ask you to sign the new mortgage deed.
 On the day the funds are received from your new mortgage, your conveyancer will use these to pay off your existing mortgage.
 If any funds are due back, your conveyancer will send this back to you.